burgertime-c4/YYYY-MM-contest-findings/README.md

 # Review phase

-Sponsors have two critical tasks in the audit process: Reviewing the two lists of curated issues to review, which filter out unsatisfactory issues that don't require your attention, and once you have mitigated your findings, sharing those mitigations.
+Sponsors have two critical tasks in the audit process: Reviewing the two lists of curated issues, and once you have mitigated your findings, sharing those mitigations.

 1. [Respond to curated **issues** list ↓](https://www.notion.so/Org-Experience-Bandaid-Readme-fcb21c741e4841d78c87ca3c859eae02?pvs=21)
 2. [Respond to curated **reports** list ↓](https://www.notion.so/Org-Experience-Bandaid-Readme-fcb21c741e4841d78c87ca3c859eae02?pvs=21)